 Just keep in mind that the Marriott Boundless is geared toward people who want to earn hotel rewards and stay with Marriott brands.
 If you prefer to earn more flexible rewards or basic cash back for all your spending, then you’ll want to consider a different rewards credit card.

 Other credit cards similar to the Marriott Boundless credit card

 If you want a Marriott credit card without an annual fee, you should check out the Marriott Bold card.
 Just keep in mind that this card has a less lucrative rewards scheme, and the sign-up bonus is a lot less generous to boot at 30,000 bonus points after you spend $1,000 on purchases in the first three months after opening the account.

-On the other hand, if you want lots of benefits when you travel, you can also look at the Marriott Bonvoy Brilliant™ American Express® Card.
-This card currently offers new card members 75,000 bonus points after you spend $3,000 in purchases within three months of opening the account.
+On the other hand, if you want lots of benefits when you travel, you can also look at the Marriott Bonvoy Brilliant® American Express® Card.
+This card currently offers new card members 95,000 bonus points after you spend $5,000 in purchases within three months of opening the account.
 (Terms Apply)

-You’ll pay a $450 annual fee for this card (see rates and fees), but you’ll get perks like up to $300 in annual statement credits for eligible purchases at Marriott Bonvoy hotels. up to $100 in credits for a Global Entry or TSA PreCheck membership, a Priority Pass Select airport lounge membership and more.
-This luxury travel credit card also gives you automatic Gold elite status with Marriott.
+You’ll pay a $650 annual fee for this card (see rates and fees), but you’ll get perks like up to $300 in annual statement credits for eligible purchases at restaurants worldwide (up to $25 per month), up to $100 in credits for a Global Entry or TSA PreCheck membership, a Priority Pass Select airport lounge membership, cell phone protection and more and more.
+This luxury travel credit card also gives you automatic Platinum elite status with Marriott.

 Also, remember that Chase credit cards like the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® can help you earn rewards for Marriott stays.
 Since Marriott is a Chase Ultimate Rewards transfer partner, you can transfer Chase points at any time to your Marriott account at a 1-to-1 ratio.